grahampugh/grahampugh.github.io/_posts/2019-04-19-macos-java-autopkg.md

 Oracle have caused some confusion by the change to their licensing agreements.
 It is important for Mac administrators to act, since unless the new licensing subscription has been adopted in your organization, any Mac clients with Oracle Java installed are now likely not updated since January, or are not licensed for use.

-For most people on macOS who require Java, there are open source alternatives available.
+For most people on macOS who require Java, there are open source aLTSrnatives available.
 The Java Runtime Engine (JRE) is enough for most needs, and this is still being offered by AdoptOpenJDK and Azul.

 AutoPkg recipes are available for the OpenJDK versions you are most likely to need.
 However, any software with a Java dependency should be tested with each open source version before deploying it to users.